Definition of brise–soleil

 Join MWU now and get access to America’s largest dictionary, with:

 - 300,000 words that aren't in our free dictionary

 - Expanded definitions, etymologies, and usage notes

 French, from brise (as in brise-bise) + soleil sun, from (assumed) Vulgar Latin soliculus, diminutive of Latin sol sun — more at solar

-What made you look up brise-soleil?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up brise–soleil?
+Please tell us where you read or heard it (including the quote, if possible).